Web Design Tips: Key Highlights

-Web Design Tips For UI
+Web Design Tips For UI Optimization

 User interface (UI) is a web design term that refers to the visual and interactive elements that visitors engage with while browsing a website or application.

-It encompasses the layout, design and presentation of on-screen elements such as buttons, menus, forms and icons, to create a seamless and intuitive user experience.
+It encompasses the layout, design and presentation of on-screen elements such as buttons, menus, forms and icons, to create a seamless and intuitive user experience:

 1. Apply Visual Consistency

-Visual consistency in web design refers to the deliberate and harmonious use of the same design elements such as colors, typography, spacing, layouts and imagery throughout a website.
+Visual consistency in web design refers to the deliberate and harmonious use of the same design elements, such as colors, typography, spacing, layouts and imagery throughout a website.

 It ensures that all pages and components within a site maintain a cohesive and uniform appearance, creating a sense of familiarity and predictability for visitors.